A software engineer and academic researcher from Los Angeles and Hanoi. Senior undergraduate ('26) studying Computer Science at Pomona College.

 Google Product Inclusive & Equity Summit Winner (2023)

-Selected among 60 student leaders to attend the first Google Product Inclusion & Equity Summit, where I presented with other scholars on Google tech initiatives & design methodologies aimed at creating inclusive and equitable products for marginalized communities.
+Selected among 60 student leaders to attend the first Google Product Inclusion & Equity Summit, where I presented tech initiatives & design methodologies aimed at creating products for marginalized communities with Google researchers.

 Rockoff Foundation Research Fellowship (2023)

-Awarded the Rockoff Foundation Research Fellowship, I co-host the symposium "History of Assistive Technologies" under Professor Angelina Chin, Pomona History Department.
+Awarded the Rockoff Foundation Research Fellowship, I co-host the symposium "History of Assistive Technologies" with Professor Angelina Chin, Pomona History Department.

 Other academic awards

-2022 - Pomona International Scholarship (the highest scholarship covering the full cost of undergraduate program)
+2022 - Pomona International Scholarship (the highest scholarship covering the full cost of the undergraduate program)

 2023 - Google Conference Scholarship (scholarship covering full cost to Grace Hopper Conference 23)

-2024 - Pomona College Scholar (awarded to students with high GPAs)
+2024 - Pomona College Scholar (awarded to students with high GPA)

 Programming